peterbourgon/ff/README.md

 }
 ```

-Or, you can write your own config file parser.
+Or, you could write your own config file parser.

 ```go
 // ConfigFileParser interprets the config file represented by the reader